jupyterlab/jupyterlab/docs/source/extension/extension_multiple_ui.rst

 Extensions Targeting Multiple Applications
 ==========================================

-*Make your extensions work in JupyterLab 4, Notebook 7 and more!*
+*Make your extensions work in JupyterLab, Notebook 7+ and more!*

 Jupyter Notebook 7 is built with components from JupyterLab, and since both use the same building blocks, that means your extension can work